 Likewise, say you’re trying to build awareness of a local event that is coming up.
 In this case, you’re going to want it shown to as many people in the surrounding area as often as possible as the event gets closer.

-In these cases, Frequency Capping might not be a particularly good idea, if only because CTR optimization is at the core of Frequency Capping.
+In these cases, Frequency Capping – or at least tight Frequency Capping – might not be a particularly good idea.

 Use your data and adjust from there